pmaillot/X32-Behringer/README.md

 Source code is set for 4-space tabs in Eclipse.
 I use Eclipse as IDE and MinGW under Windows for my C environment.
 Windows based programs have to be linked with their respective libraries under Windows (w2_32, gdi32, comdlg32, etc.) respective of the Windows functionality used.

 The basic MinGW-32 environment and tools are sufficient for these programs as there are no high memory addressing requirements.
 The installation of MinGW sets up all necessary environment variables; please follow the instructions that come with the MinGW install utility.

 Eclipse also sets up all necessary environment options for basic C programming; When creating projects, select the MinGW suite as compile suite.
 Each project will have to be edited to include link libraries as mentioned above.
-The compile line/options is directly managed by Eclispe using the tools and environment variables set from your PC, and is nevertheless straight forward.
-For exaple, the compile lines for X32Reaper is as follows (entirely managed by/from Eclipse on a single button click):
+The compile line and options are directly managed by Eclispe using the tools and environment variables set from your PC, and are straight forward.

+For example, the compile lines for X32Reaper in Debug mode are listed below (entirely managed by/from Eclipse on a single button click):
 ```09:16:17 **** Incremental Build of configuration Debug for project X32Reaper ****
 Info: Internal Builder is used for build
 gcc -O0 -g3 -Wall -c -fmessage-length=0 -o X32Reaper.o "..\\X32Reaper.c"